grc0801/1.-Sign-Language-Recognition-System/README.md

 After installing the dependencies, launch the application using your preferred Python environment.

 Make sure your IP camera is accessible or your system's webcam is connected.
-The application will start processing the video stream, detect hand gestures using MediaPipe, and provide real-time text and voice output.
+The application will process the live video feed, detect hand gestures using MediaPipe, and provide real-time text and voice output.
+When used on Raspberry Pi, the recognized sign will also be displayed on an OLED screen.

 ## Results

-- Achieved **100% accuracy** during controlled testing on custom dataset.
+- Achieved **100% accuracy** during controlled testing on a custom sign language dataset.
-- Successfully integrated with both **USB webcam** and **IP camera** for gesture capture.
+- Verified to work with both **laptop webcams** and **IP camera streams**.
+- Successfully tested on **Raspberry Pi 5**, where recognized text was displayed on an **OLED screen** and converted to speech.
-- Delivers low-latency detection suitable for real-time communication needs.
+- Responsive real-time output suitable for communication applications.

 ## Note

-- For optimal performance on Raspberry Pi, use TensorFlow Lite version.
+- For optimal performance on Raspberry Pi, use the TensorFlow Lite version of the model.
-- Ensure network access to IP camera and camera permissions on the device are enabled.
+- Ensure I2C is enabled for OLED use on Raspberry Pi, and the correct IP stream URL is provided if using an IP camera.

 ## Acknowledgments